AudioSceneDescriptionFormat/asdf/doc/transform.rst

 .. literalinclude:: scenes/spline-tcb.asd

-Those attributes also apply to ``rot`` trajectories, leading to :doc:`splines:rotation/kochanek-bartels`.
+Those attributes can also be used for ``rot`` trajectories, leading to :doc:`splines:rotation/kochanek-bartels`.

 Mixed Transform Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have seen that ``pos``, ``rot`` and ``vol`` trajectories can be created.
-However, they can also be combined in a single trajectory.
+However, they can also be combined into a single trajectory.

 None of the transform attributes are required, but if one of the attributes is used in any transform node,